 The last on our list is an all-in-one printer.
 With this device, you’re not only limited to printing, but you can scan your artworks and sketches as well.
 You can expect to wait around 17 seconds for your scans to be made before you start working on them in your favorite design program.

-Like the bigger brother on the list, you can also set the borderless printing and create an A4 print in around 2 minutes.
+Like the bigger brother on the list, you can set the borderless printing and create an A4 print in around 2 minutes.

 Overall this is an excellent option for everyone who isn’t planning to produce A3 or A2 size prints but still expects uncompromised image quality.